mikevansighem/thea/notepad.md

 ## Quick todo
 -   Environment factory with location presets.
 -   Lunar: face https://pylunar.readthedocs.io/en/latest/usage.html

-## Better CI
+-   Handle warnings in logging
+-   Main calls CLI, CLI maps directly to calls to Theia world and its stores
+-   Disable logging from other modules

+## Release as PyPi package
--	Test on OSX
+-   [] Test on OSX
--	Test different Linux architectures
+-   [] Tox for testing
+-   [] Version tags
+-   [] Tox has environments for flake8, coverage, docs and

+### Notes on release PyPi
 -   update with https://stackoverflow.com/questions/39341486/how-to-prevent-travis-from-deploying-twice
--   Use tox
--   Better makefile (see cookiecutter)
+-   Better makefile (see cookiecutter and cards)
--   Add metadata
+-   Switch to tox for all testing.
+Setup envs for flake 8 and coverage

 ## Notes
 -   timezone according to IANA timezone